spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/migrate_pcg.md

 ---

 Clusters deployed through a Private Cloud Gateway (PCG) maintain a reference point to the PCG that deployed them.
-This reference point is needed so that Palette knows what PCG to use when the cluster needs to be removed.
+This reference point is required for Palette to know which PCG to use when the cluster needs to be removed.
 A Cluster API pivot occurs between the PCG and the cluster during a cluster deployment and removal.
 In a cluster creation, the pivot occurs from the PCG to the cluster.
 In a cluster removal, the Cluster API pivot occurs from the cluster to the PCG.
-Check out the [Order of Operations](../../../architecture/orchestration-spectrocloud.md) to learn more about the Cluster API pivot.
+Check out the [Order of Operations](../../../architecture/orchestration-spectrocloud.md) page to learn more about the Cluster API pivot.

 The cluster's PCG reference point is stored in the Palette management plane's internal database.
 You can retrieve a